top of page

 In this study the authors apply the conjectural variation approach to determine whether Ugandan rice traders exercise oligopsony power in the market for domestic rice.
 Using an econometric system of four equations, the null hypothesis of competitive behaviour is valid at different price elasticities of agricultural supply, ranging from inelastic to elastic supply.
 This implies that there is no evidence that rice traders apply oligopsony power when purchasing milled rice from farmers.

-Read More: https://doi.org/10.1080/03031853.2023.2253795 (open access)
+Read More: https://doi.org/10.1080/03031853.2023.2253795 (Open access)

 Factors affecting the adoption of climate-smart agriculture technologies in rice farming systems in Mali, West Africa